Dino-MZ/IdeaGenerator/README.md

-# Game-Idea-Generator
+# Idea Generator
-A basic project that generates a random idea for game.
-(Inspired by Sebastian Lague's game idea generator)
+A web project that generates a random idea for game or a story.